 Decoding LMK: What It Really Means

 The function of LMK in digital communication is to streamline conversations and ensure clarity.
-In a world where attention spans are short and messages are often skimmed, using LMK helps highlight the need for a response.
+In practice, in a world where attention spans are short and messages are often skimmed, using LMK helps highlight the need for a response.
 It’s less formal than a direct question, making it suitable for casual conversations, yet it still conveys a clear expectation.
 This makes it an invaluable tool for anyone looking to communicate efficiently and effectively in the digital age.

 The Roots and Rise of Texting Lingo